stolostron/rhacm-docs/_pages/new_guide_setup.md

 Complete the following steps to complete the _New title_ form:

-   1. Verify if you are setting up a new folder from an existing repository in Gitlab, by selecting one of the options that is provided.
+   1. Verify if you are setting up a new folder from an existing repository in GitLab by selecting one of the options that is provided.
 If you are creating a new book in a set of books that is already building correctly, select the option for an already set up environment.
    2. If the repository exists in GitLab, values for the product title and version number are complete.
    3. From the _GitLab Group_ section click the drop-down button and select **Documentation - Red Hat OpenShift Enterprise**.
    4. For _GitLab Project_, select **Red Hat Advanced Cluster Management for Kubernetes**.